The Weston Scholarship

 Portfolio boxes are not required but are strongly advised to keep your prints safe during and after the judging.

-An artist's statement is required when you submit your application online.
-The statement should include information about the photographs, the importance of the medium to the student, and any future plans that may include studying or practicing photography.
+An artist's statement is required and should include information about the photographs, the importance of the medium to the student, and any future plans that may include studying or practicing photography.
+The statement must one page, typed, and submitted with your portfolio.